Mi-Przystupa/neural_jacobian_estimation/README.md

 This repository is "as is" for now, but will be updated coming soon to be a bit more readable and easier to use for those interested.

+An important thing is we started this project by copying from the [Ros Kortex](https://github.com/Kinovarobotics/ros_kortex) example folders.

 # Stuff from Old Repository